 Whatever things you get enjoyment out of should be included on your list.
 Then take a look at your list and think about the potential each hobby gives you to create and install unique decorations in your apartment.

 Now, you can create something unique for your apartment that's based around your interests.
 If your hobby is a creative one, making something to display in your home will come easily.
 If not, you can still get inventive!
 That's one of the best ways to decorate.

 While not everyone would want to put up a picture of their favorite sports team, for example, it might be a more subtle approach to create something interesting that's inspired by the team's colors or logo.
 Another way to create hobby-inspired art is to recycle old items into new decorations — for example, using old ticket stubs to make a collage.

-As well as recycling old items as art, you can upcyle them, which means you can use them for new purposes.
+As well as recycling old items like art, you can upcycle them, which means you can use them for new purposes.
 For example, you can use a stack of books as an end table, or old notebooks or glued-together Scrabble tiles as coasters.

 You might not be able to use something for its original purpose, but you can use it to display your love for your hobby in an equally useful way.